jeqo/jeqo.github.io-src/content/post/2017-01-31-kafka-rewind-consumers-offset.md

 ---

 One of the most important features from *Apache Kafka* is how it manages Multiple Consumers.
-Each `consumer Group` has a current `offset`, that determine at what point in a `topic` this `consumer group` has consume messages.
+Each `consumer group` has a current `offset`, that determine at what point in a `topic` this `consumer group` has consume messages.
 So, each `consumer group` can manage its `offset` independently, by `partition`.